When and Why to Use a Personal Loan for Business

 If so, you can use your personal loan for a variety of business purposes, including purchasing inventory, meeting payroll, or buying ads.

-Collateral not required: In addition, many personal loans for business are unsecured—meaning you don’t need to offer up collateral with your loan agreement.
-Most business loans, on the other hand, are secured by some form of collateral, whether physical assets, a personal guarantee, or a UCC-lien.
+Collateral not required: Many personal loans for business are unsecured—meaning you don’t need to offer up collateral with your loan agreement.
+Most business loans, on the other hand, are secured by some form of collateral, whether physical assets, a personal guarantee, or a UCC lien.

-Lower APRs: Because your personal financial history is stronger (or more established) than your business’s financial history, a personal loan for business will likely grant you more favorable terms than a traditional business loan.
+Lower APRs and longer terms: Because your personal financial history is stronger or more established than your business’s financial history, a personal loan for business will likely grant you more favorable terms than a traditional business loan.

 Typically, you’ll see interest rates that start as low as 5.99%.
 You’ll also receive a fixed payment schedule with monthly repayments (as opposed to daily or weekly) and longer repayment terms.